 The path of most resistance:

-- Giving up something you love because it is unhealthy physically or mentally
+• Giving up something you love because it is unhealthy either physically or mentally

 For the past few years, I simply did things because I knew I could do them and do them well.
 I was taking no calculated risks out of fear of injury and failure.
-I started losing my passion for movement and progress became very minimal.
-Just the other day, I watched someone whom I admire greatly take the steps necessary to achieve a goal they wanted even though it seemed out of their reach.
-Repetition eventually led to success and I decided to follow in those footsteps.
-Instead of giving up on the thing I wanted, I dedicated the rest of my energy this day to obtaining my goal and I did just that.
+I started losing my passion for movement, and progress became very minimal.
+Just the other day, I watched someone whom I admire significantly take the steps necessary to achieve a goal they wanted even though it seemed out of their reach.
+Repetition eventually led to success, and I decided to follow in those footsteps.
+Instead of giving up on the thing I wanted, I dedicated the rest of my energy this day to obtain my goal, and I did just that.

 I am a storyteller.
-I aim to use my life to inspire others through my actions and if I chose to regularly take the path of least resistance, I would have very little to tell.
+I aim to use my life to inspire others through my actions, and if I chose to take the path of least resistance regularly, I would have very little to tell.
 If you’re missing something in life, are not happy with where you are or with what you’re doing; you aren’t making yourself uncomfortable enough.
 This simply means that the choices you are making are not working.
-No choice is a wrong one, but certain choices will have much more fulfilling outcomes.
+No choice is a wrong one, but certain decisions will have much more fulfilling outcomes.
 You simply cannot do the same things repetitively and expect different results.
 Well, I guess you can, it’s just called insanity.
-I did that for awhile after learning I was gluten intolerant and allergic to dairy.
-Pizza is my favorite thing in all of existence and it contains two things that my body does not enjoy.
+I did that for a while after learning I was gluten intolerant and allergic to dairy.
+Pizza is my favorite thing in all of existence, and it contains two things that my body does not enjoy.
 I would eat pizza regardless of the outcome, simply because I enjoyed it.
-I would be provided with the same painful results like clockwork yet continued to eat pizza hoping that next time wouldn’t be so bad.
-Terrible choice but I learned from it and now I try to not make those same mistakes (although I still do sometimes, I’m only human.)
+I would be provided with the same painful results like clockwork yet continued to eat pizza, hoping that next time wouldn’t be so unpleasant.
+Terrible choice but I learned from it, and now I try not to make those same mistakes (although I still do sometimes, I’m only human.)

 Back in 2009, I stood atop a roof with one of my good friends preparing to do a jump.
-He did the jump that day and I took the path of least resistance.
+He did the jump that day, and I took the path of least resistance.
 I made no conscious effort to push through as I had let fear consume me.
 That fear clung on for three years.
 I would return to this place time and time again only to be consumed by that same fear.
-I left my home one day with every intention of moving beyond that fear and I did.
+I left my home one day intending to move beyond that fear, and I did.
 I stood atop the wall, knowing I was finally ready.
 A few minutes later, I jumped.

 “Left to themselves, things tend to go from bad to worse.
 Any attempt on your part to correct this will only accelerate the process.”